pluralonline/plural-dotnet-sdk/README.md

 ---

-### Creating Instance Of EMI Class
+### Creating an Instance Of EMI Class

-With the EMI calculation you'll need to create an instance of the EMI class.
+With the EMI calculation, you'll need to create an instance of the EMI class.
 It takes the same arguments as Payment class except it doesn't require merchant secret which are as follows:

-1. Merchant ID (string) : Merchant ID provided by PineLabs
+1. Merchant ID (string): Merchant ID provided by PineLabs
-2. Merchant Access Code (string) : Merchant Access Code Provided by PineLabs
+2. Merchant Access Code (string): Merchant Access Code Provided by PineLabs
-3. isTest (boolean) : If using test mode then set this to `true`
+3. isTest (boolean): If using test mode then set this to `true`

 ```csharp
 var emi = new EMI("{merchantId}", "{merchantAccessCode}", isTestMode);